2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 Dating from 1692, this boulevard has always been the beating heart of the city and lots of historical events took place here.
 It's where major Romanian figures, politicians and 'who's who' in our history lived.

-That's why you'll see many of Bucharest most famous landmarks, tourist attractions and impressive Romanian buildings here -without having to check Google Maps every 10 min :)
+That's why you'll see many of Bucharest's most famous landmarks, tourist attractions and impressive Romanian buildings here -without having to check Google Maps every 10 min :)

 Local tip:

-during Summer weekends Calea Victoriei is closed for cars and turns into a huge pedestrian area.
-Locals love going on long walks, stopping for ice cream, coffee, or a drink.
+During summer weekends Calea Victoriei is closed for cars and turns into a huge pedestrian area.
+Locals love going on long walks, and stopping for ice cream, coffee, or a drink.
 Lots of street events take place here too, so watch out!

 2. Admire the George Enescu Museum